Pacas Coffee: A Fruity Central American Single Origin

 Best Brewing Method for Pacas Coffee Beans

-The best brewing method for Pacas beans depends on whether you buy wet-processed or honey-processed beans.
-We suggest using a Chemex or coffee siphon for wet-processed beans to bring out the clean, bright flavors.
+The best brewing method for Pacas coffee depends on whether you buy wet-processed or honey-processed beans.
+We suggest using a Chemex or coffee siphon for wet-processed beans to bring out the clean, bright flavours.
 For honey or naturally processed coffees, methods that help the beans develop more complexity are preferred.
-Try the Aeropress, French press, or even espresso.
+Try the AeroPress, French press, or even espresso.

-Pacas is a well-balanced, sweet, and complex single-origin coffee from Central America.
-Whether you enjoy the clean flavors of wet-processed beans or the fruitier, sweeter notes of honey-processed ones, Pacas coffee has a cup profile that’s great for any time of day.
+Pacas coffee is a well-balanced, sweet, and complex single-origin coffee from Central America.
+Whether you enjoy the clean flavours of wet-processed beans or the fruitier, sweeter notes of honey-processed ones, Pacas coffee has a cup profile that’s great for any time of day.

-Have you tried Pacas beans?
+Have you tried Pacas coffee?
 Drop us a comment below or in our Home Grounds Facebook group and tell us about your experience.